smuellerDD/leancrypto/README.md

 This crypto library provides algorithm implementations which have the following
 properties:

-* minimal dependencies: only POSIX environment needed
+* minimal dependencies: only POSIX environment needed,

-* extractable: the algorithms can be extracted and compiled as part of a separate project
+* extractable: the algorithms can be extracted and compiled as part of a separate project,

 * stack-only support: all algorithms can be allocated on stack if needed.
-In addition, allocation functions for a usage on heap is also supported.
+In addition, allocation functions for a usage on heap is also supported, and

+* minimizing footprint when statically linking by applying dead-code stripping.

 The following subsections outline the different cryptographic algorithm support.